-The ICCR has continued to have the highly valuable support of 18 international pathology organisation members, and the membership fees have continued to drive the maintenance and growth of the four workstreams of the ICCR.
+The ICCR is grateful for the indispensable support of 18 international pathology organisation members, and the membership fees have continued to drive the maintenance and growth of the four workstreams of the ICCR.
 Future funding is crucial to the delivery of key projects within the four workstreams.

-Additionally, the ICCR is grateful to Donna Meredith, the Managing Director of Keystone Corporate Positioning, who has offered her services pro bono, to develop the Philanthropic Approach strategy aiming to gain additional funding.
+Additionally, the ICCR thanks Donna Meredith, the Managing Director of Keystone Corporate Positioning, who has offered her services pro bono, to develop the Philanthropic Approach strategy aiming to gain additional funding.